anticlergygang/nodejs-request-bittrex-rest-api/README.md

     console.log(out);
 }).catch(err => {});

-// tickInterval must be one of the following 'oneMin', 'fiveMin', 'thirtyMin', 'hour', or 'day' bittrex.getticks(marketName, tickInterval).then(out => {
+// 'tickInterval' must be one of the following 'oneMin', 'fiveMin', 'thirtyMin', 'hour', or 'day'. bittrex.getticks(marketName, tickInterval).then(out => {
     console.log(out);
 }).catch(err => {});

-// type must be one of the following 'buy', 'sell', 'both' bittrex.getorderbook(marketName, type).then(out => {
+// 'type' must be one of the following 'buy', 'sell', or 'both'. bittrex.getorderbook(marketName, type).then(out => {
     console.log(out);
 }).catch(err => {});